 A. OhioLINK is a consortium of institutions of higher education

 located in the State of Ohio and the State Library of Ohio.
 OhioLINK

-is authorized by the Ohio Board of Regents to procure and implement a
+is authorized by the Ohio Department of Higher Education to procure and implement a

 state-wide automated library system, for use by current member